Arild Huitfeldt: Historical works

 What has made Huitfeldt famous, however, is his contribution as a historian.
 He wrote the first great History of Denmark in vernacular Danish – Danmarks Riges Krønike (Chronicle of the Kingdom of Denmark, 8 vols, 1595-1603), thus taking up the weighty legacy of Saxo Grammaticus.
 Huitfeldt was no official Danish historiographer, but at his time several official attempts at writing a comprehensive History of Denmark in Latin had come to little.
 Huitfeldt created a work that supplanted all earlier Latin attempts and more or less became the referential history work on Denmark until the time of Ludvig Holberg.

 The Chronicle deals with Denmark from what was then a time of legend until 1559.
 It is mostly structured around the reigns of the various kings and was published in non-chronological order, beginning with the time of Christian III.
-Through published rather quickly, his work seems to have been prepared across several years.
+Though published rather quickly, his work seems to have been prepared across several years.
 Being a state official with access to documents and with the possibility of using help from scribes, Huitfeldt did have many writing advantages.
 The form of his Chronicle is annalist but not narrowly limited to each single year.
 What makes it still more important is that Huitfeldt reproduces many documents and sources the originals of which are now lost.
 In that way his book is also a significant source collection.

 In the Chronicle Huitfeldt reveals himself as a pragmatic aristocrat.
 A central view of his is that history repeats itself, but in aspects such as his emphasis on judicial and constitutional factors, he shows himself rather in advance of his time.
 At bottom, he remains subjective: his own ideal is that of the aristocratic state, in which the King respects the role and power of the nobility.
 Thus he may be held responsible for the extremely negative picture of Christian II, and the corresponding idealized version of Christian III, which for many years dominated Danish historical thinking.
 Yet as a whole, Huitfeldt is sober and calm, using plain and relatively unaffected language.
 While transmitting the ancient legends and myths he often shows scepticism as to their reliability, an attitude he also partly displays toward later sources.
 His prefaces to the separate volumes of his history are themselves worth noting, as an additional testimonial to his political ideals.